aredn/documentation/arednHow-toGuides/firmware_tips.rst

 However, there is a difference if you are downgrading the firmware on a node which previously used a different target architecture.
 As explained in the **Downloading AREDN® Firmware** section, the legacy ``ar71xx`` target has been retired and replaced by the ``ath79`` target.
 For example, you may have a node that was previously running an ``ar71xx`` firmware version but you installed the latest Stable Release or Nightly Build which upgraded it to an ``ath79`` firmware target.
 In this case you will need to do a fresh First Install using the legacy architecture's firmware.

 1. Use the `AREDN® Firmware Selector <http://downloads.arednmesh.org/afs/www/>`_ to download the previous release's install files.
-For example, if your Ubiquiti Rocket M5 XW is currently running version ``3.23.4.0``, then download the files required for a First Install from release ``3.22.12.0`` which used *ar71xx* (as shown below).
+For example, if your Ubiquiti Rocket M5 XW is currently running version ``3.23.4.0``, then download the files required for release ``3.22.12.0`` which used *ar71xx* (as shown below).

 .. image:: _images/downgrade.png
    :alt: Downgrading across target architectures